1thorsten/ssh-key-exchange/README.md

 ```

 # Example usage
-You can try the various options ske offers with
+You can try out the different options of ske with:
 ```bash
 ssh-key-exchange -h
 ```
-To test ske you can use a netty ssh-server from docker-hub
+For testing ske you can use a tiny ssh-server from docker-hub
 ```bash
 # first terminal
 docker run --rm --publish=2222:22 --name ssh-server-local sickp/alpine-sshd:latest